geirtul/event_classification_example/README.md

 ### convolutional
 Keras example on using a convolutional neural network to classify the data

+### helper_functions.py
+Collection of functions developed throughout the notebooks that are useful to store for easier re-use.

 ## /data
 * CeBr10k_1.txt
   * file with 10000 events